Avoid holiday disasters – a guide to the perfect family holiday checklist

 You should be able to Google the journey or call the accommodation and ask for the easiest and quickest way to the destination.

 Find out when local shops and facilities are open and plan your time accordingly

-Some shops are not open at the weekend and some shops are few and far between!
+Some shops are not open at the weekend and some shops are few!
 So, make sure you know what’s available to you when you arrive.